-Giveaways does not just retain your existing pool of customers, but they also attract new ones.
+Giveaways do not just retain your existing pool of customers, but they also attract new ones.
 Make sure these are giveaways that are enticing.
 For instance, you can offer a small bottle of conditioner or shampoo that your salon uses on a daily basis for every 5 appointments done.
 Or you can offer a free manicure for a specific package you want them to avail.

 Offer discounts to specific groups of customers

 By specific groups of customers, it means bunching the demographics you attract in groups.
 The first thing you need to do is to know what kind of customers you have.
-For instance, if majority of your customers are teens, you can offer a friendship discount whereby if they come in groups of 5, they can get a big discount or get a service for free.
+For instance, if the majority of your customers are teens, you can offer a friendship discount whereby if they come in groups of 5, they can get a big discount or get a service for free.

 Print out a brochure

 No matter what other people say, brochures still work.
 The thing is, people may not give it a second glance when you hand it to them, but they do read it again once they need something from a salon.
 Think of it this way: you do the same thing for food brochures, but do you not look for it when you are hungry?
 The same logic applies to the beauty and lifestyle industry.
 Brochures are for keeping, so they give them something to keep for future use.